tannerpace/weatherclient/pages/posts/pages.md

 }
 ```

-My initial structure was to fetch the location information from my server this included the viable wind directions for a location as well as the lat and long.
-I would use the lat and long to fetch the weather data.
-I would then use the wind speed and direction to determine if the location was viable for kitesurfing.
-This would allow me to display the location on the map and show the user if the location was viable for kitesurfing.

 The logic for determining viable locations was tightly coupled to the rendering.
 At the time I was using react, with [**react-query**](https://react-query.tanstack.com/) library to fetch the weather on the client side.
 Tight coupling such as this is a problem because it makes the code difficult to test.
-It also makes it difficult to change the logic for determining viable locations.
-I had to change the structure of my api to fetch the data on the server side.
-This would allow the page to build and load faster.
+It also makes it difficult to read the logic.
+I moved as much business logic out of the components and onto the server.

 ## Problem 2: API is slow